Key Specs of Skoda Rapid

 Rapid Latest Update

-Skoda Rapid Variants and Prices: The Skoda Rapid is available in three variants - Active, Ambition and Style - which are priced from Rs 7.99 lakh to Rs 14 lakh (ex-showroom India).
+Skoda Rapid Variants and Prices: The current Skoda Rapid is available in three variants - Active, Ambition and Style - which are priced from Rs 7.99 lakh to Rs 14 lakh (ex-showroom India).
 Skoda is also offering a limited-run of Rapid called the Rider.
 It is priced at Rs 6.99 lakh (ex-showroom pan-India).

 Skoda Rapid Engines: The Rapid can be had with a 1.5-litre TDI diesel and a 1.6-litre MPI petrol engine.
 The diesel motor produces 110PS/250Nm while the petrol engine churns out 105PS/153Nm.
 Both the engines can be had with a 5-speed MT or a dual-clutch automatic.
 While the petrol gets a 6-speed auto ‘box, the diesel comes with a 7-speed DSG.
+They will however be discontinued soon.

 Skoda Rapid Features: The Rapid is available with dual front airbags and ABS with EBD as standard.
 The top-spec variant is equipped side airbags as well.
 The automatic variants of the Rapid come with electronic stability control (diesel only) and hill hold control.